aminblm/awesome-52WeeksOfAI/README.md

 ##### Prompts

 ```
-Use the information about [Project] to write the tasks and issues for the repository of the project.
+Use the information about [Project] to write the user stories for the repository of the project.
 For each task of the list, kindly:

-1. rewrite the task title
+1. Write the user story title
-2. Write a task description
+2. Write the user story description
+3. User role
+4. Goal
+5. Action
+6. Acceptance Criteria
+7. Priority
+6. Dependencies
-3. make a checklist of 5 subtasks using each task from the task list "- [ ] {substasks}":
+7. make a checklist of 5 subtasks using each task from the task list "- [ ] {substasks}":
+8. Notes

 Information about the project{{